tighten/mailthief/readme.md

 ```

 MailThief supports just about everything you can do with the regular Laravel `Mailer` and `Message` classes.
 More detailed documentation is coming soon, but in the mean time, explore the [MailThief](https://github.com/tightenco/mailthief/blob/master/src/MailThief.php) and [Message](https://github.com/tightenco/mailthief/blob/master/src/Message.php) classes to get an idea of what's available.

+If you’re using the new Mailables syntax in Laravel 5.3, you can use the [native mail assertions](https://github.com/laravel/framework/commit/5deab59e89b85e09b2bd1642e4efe55e933805ca).
+But if you’re using the classic mail syntax in any version of Laravel, MailThief is still your best option.